KryxaRoz/ROS2-driver-for-mitsubishi-RH-6FRH-robot/README.md

 To change the IP, you can edit the scara.config.xacro file located in the robot_description/config folder.

 ### Important Safety Warning
 WARNING!!!
 After executing the move path, the robot will start moving.
-Ensure that the working environment is safe and that no people are standing in the robot's path.
+Ensure that the working environment is safe and there are people are standing in the robot's path.